-One of the biggest challenges when it comes to KPI reporting is the variety of different factors involved.
+One of the biggest challenges when it comes to meeting key performance indicators and reporting is the variety of different factors involved.
 While surgeries, procedures, and injections are the main revenue drivers of the business, it isn’t only the procedures themselves (how many, what kind, and who performed them) that interests management.
-At any one time, business stakeholders may want to review the cost and number of surgical facilities in use, the number of surgical cancellations and the reasons, the cost of equipment, and more.

 No Method to the Madness

 Take a look at this roundup of some of the reports you can generate with Surgimate Practice and consider how the ability to access this data could help you streamline your practice and meet key performance indicators for surgical services.

 Number of Surgeries per Month

-Who is your top performing surgeon?
+Who is your top-performing surgeon?
 Which locations are the busiest?
-Just set your time frame (weekly, monthly, yearly) and then drill down to see how many surgeries a particular surgeon has performed or how many surgeries are carried out in a certain location – particularly useful if you want to explore the usage of any ambulatory surgical centers (ASCs).
+Just set your time frame (weekly, monthly, or yearly) and then drill down to see how many surgeries a particular surgeon has performed or how many surgeries are carried out in a certain location.
+This is particularly useful if you want to explore the usage of any ambulatory surgical centers (ASCs).

 Number of Cancellations

-You probably saw more than your fair share of cancellations over the past year (thanks Covid) but even though things have now calmed down, cancellations are a reality that every practice must face.
+You probably saw more than your fair share of cancellations over the past year (thanks COVID-19).
+But, even though things have now calmed down, cancellations are a reality that every practice must face.

-You can use the software to establish your benchmark (i.e. the number or percentage of cancellations that is normal for your practice) and then track your cancellations to identify trends, set expectations, and ensure you remain within your norms.
+You can use the software to establish your benchmark (i.e. the number or percentage of cancellations that are normal for your practice).
+Then, track your cancellations to identify trends, set expectations, and ensure you remain within your norms.

 When you record and analyze KPIs like this with Surgimate, you can correct issues.
-For example, when a “cancellation reason” report flagged up that many surgeries had been canceled due to patients being scheduled at the wrong facility, they were able to quickly remedy the problem and prevent further cancellations.
+For example, when a “cancellation reason” report shows that multiple surgeries have been canceled due to patients being scheduled at the wrong facility, you can quickly remedy the problem and prevent further cancellations.

 Average Time to Book Surgery

-Surgimate Practice lets you run reports on a variety of milestones such as, how long it takes from the time the surgery was recommended by the surgeon till the surgery was scheduled, making it easier for you to see where you can tweak your performance.
+Surgimate Practice lets you run reports on a variety of milestones such as, how long it takes from the time the surgery was recommended by the surgeon till the surgery was scheduled.
+This makes identifying your surgical coordination workflow much easier and the practice more effective overall.

 Different surgeons have different specialisms as do different practices.
 You can track procedure types in your system using CPT (Current Procedural Terminology) codes.
 As some codes are more lucrative than others, keeping an eye on these metrics could help you improve your bottom line.